nickoj81/react-redux-hooks-menu/README.md

 4. Please use React for displaying the list.

-5. You�re free to use any related library you choose, this test not just about implementation skills but to see your design choices and your ability to create an integrated solution from multiple technologies.
+5. You're free to use any related library you choose, this test not just about implementation skills but to see your design choices and your ability to create an integrated solution from multiple technologies.